Curious about the Canada training credit limit? You’ve come to the right place.

 - Must be a resident of Canada

-If you are not within the compulsory age bracket stated above, your credit limit is zero by default.
+If you are outside the compulsory age bracket stated above, your credit limit is zero by default.
 Also, all unused Canada training credits expire when you become 65 years old.

 Unlike tuition credits, unused training credits cannot be transferred to your beneficiaries.
 But you may transfer or carry forward unused and qualified expenses and tuition fees to a common-law partner, dependent individual, or spouse for a credit of the tuition tax type.